 Fig 1.
 Miners Snap Tin.
 Photo Credit – MuBu Miner.

 In the absence of running water, drinks were transported in a metal canteen called a ‘Dudley’.
 Soiled fingers meant that coal dust and oil mixed with the food and dirty bread-crusts were discarded.
 The hot working environment limited the type of food that would stay fresh underground: The jam sandwich became a staple ingredient of the pit-man’s diet.

 Snap breaks offered a forum for debate, an opportunity for older miners to instruct youngsters on the ways of the world.
-Life-skills including subjects as diverse as managing money, relationships, fishing, sex and politics.
+Life-skills including subjects as diverse as managing money, relationships, sport, sex, religion, trade unions and politics.

 ‘Leg-pulling’ and camaraderie among the men was common practice.
 A Facebook post from a former mineworker describes how Electricians working on the pit top would secretly solder the snap tins of trainee miners so that they couldn’t be opened.
-Another miner joked that snap tins in France were ‘over two-foot in length and guaranteed to keep your baton dry’.
+Another miner joked that snap tins in France were ‘over three-feet in length and guaranteed to keep your baguette dry’.
 Joking aside, the snap break played an important role in the socialisation of workers.
-The ubiquitous snap tin appears in several acclaimed literary works about life in mining communities, including; George Orwell’s ‘The Road to Wigan Pier’ (1937) and Barry Hines’ ‘A Kestrel for a Knave’ (1968) – which was subsequently made into a feature film (‘Kes’ – Woodfall Films) by Ken Loach
+The ubiquitous snap tin appears in several acclaimed literary works about life in mining communities, including; George Orwell’s ‘The Road to Wigan Pier’ (1937), G.A.W.
+Tomlinson’s Coal Miner (1938) and Barry Hines’ ‘A Kestrel for a Knave’ (1968) – which was subsequently made into a feature film (‘Kes’ – Woodfall Films) by Ken Loach in 1969.

 Snap Tin – the movie